chaitanyajun12/custom-line-graph/README.md

 There are custom attributes provided for the custom line graph.
   - The attributes `x_max` and `y_max` are mandatory, which denote the length of x-axis and y-axis.
 Otherwise, `GraphExcep tion` will be raised.
-  - Other attributes are not mandatory, but it would be good if we can provide stuff like `x_unit_spacing` and `y_unit_spa cing`.
+  - Other attributes are not mandatory, but it would be good if we can provide stuff like `x_unit_spacing` and `y_unit_spacing`.
 All custom attributes can be found at `res/values/attrs.xml`
   - By default, all sides padding for the graph is zero.
   - The project shows an activity which retrieves all the points using `PointManager` and then passes them to the `LineGraph`.